redhat-developer/odo/docs/website/docs/command-reference/logs.md

 * Use `odo logs --dev` to see the logs for the containers created by `odo dev` command.
 * Use `odo logs --deploy` to see the logs for the containers created by `odo deploy` command.
 * Use `odo logs` (without any flag) to see the logs of all the containers created by both `odo dev` and `odo deploy`.
+* Use `odo logs --platform podman` to target the Podman platform instead of the cluster

 Note that if multiple containers are named the same (for example, `main`), the `odo logs` output appends a number to container name to help differentiate between the containers.
 In the output, you will see containers named as `main`,